tarankovaa/frogger/README.md

-🤖 A partial clone of the arcade-puzzle video game 🐸Frogger🐸 developed by Konami:jp:
+🤖 A partial clone of the arcade-puzzle video game 🐸Frogger🐸 developed by Konami